Fact Sheets - Spiders

 Description & Biology

-Spiders have been the subject of years of negative publicity.
-Their secretive nature, way of moving and predatory nature make them common subjects as villains in folklore and popular media.
-Fear of a few highly venomous spiders such as black widow and brown recluse spiders has expanded to include all spiders by many people.
+Spiders have been the subject of negative publicity for years.
+Their secretive nature, way of moving, and predatory nature make them common villains in folklore and popular media.
+Fear of a few highly poisonous spiders, such as black widow and brown recluse spiders, has expanded to include all spiders by many people.
 Fortunately, black widows and brown recluse spiders are not native to Maine.
 Spiders can be considered to be beneficial when they feed on household and garden insect pests.
 It is unfortunate that many incidents of unknown skin irritation are attributed to spider bites.

 Spiders have two body regions (a fused head and thorax [the cephalothorax] and an abdomen) as well as 8 legs.
 They are relatives of insects which have 3 body regions (head, thorax and abdomen) and 6 legs.
 Spiders are silk spinners which can be used to make webs for holding eggs, securing prey, or transportation.
 Some spiders wait for prey to get caught in their webs while others actually hunt for prey.
 Chance encounters with spiders or their webbing in unlikely places can render them a nuisance.
 Some spiders may bite in self-defense when carelessly handled or accidentally trapped.

-Types of spiders occasionally encountered in the home include wolf, fisher, jumping and house spiders.
+Types of spiders occasionally encountered in the home include wolf, parson, fisher, jumping and house spiders.
 Wolf and fisher spiders tend to be large, hairy and fast.
 These tend to wander into houses from the outdoors.
-Fisher spiders are common along lakes, rivers and marshes and can actually feed on small fish and tadpoles.
-Jumping spiders, which are also hairy, are smaller and more compact, often move in short quick starts.
-House spiders tend not to be hairy and are usually stationary, associated with their webbing.
+Fisher (Fishing) spiders are common along lakes, rivers and marshes and can actually feed on small fish and tadpoles.
+Parson spiders are hunters that are hairy and black with a white distinctive pattern on the abdomen.
+Jumping spiders, which are also hairy, are smaller and more compact, often moving in short quick starts.
+House spiders are generally not hairy and they have long spindly legs which are responsible for the formation of cobwebs.
+They are usually stationary and associated with their webbing.

 Spider problems can be avoided or lessened by sanitation and exclusion.
 Clearing out basement clutter (including wood piles) eliminates harborage.
 Moving outdoor wood piles away from the house also helps.
 Window and door screens should be intact and tight fitting.
 Cracks and crevices in the foundation and siding should be sealed or caulked to prevent entrance of spiders.